image-source-control/image-source-control/readme.txt

 * replaced use of image url with attachment ID where possible to lift some heavy loads
 * load public JavaScript in footer by default
 * prevent saving ISC post meta information on non-public post types
+* place overlay correctly even when page continues to shift
 * fix for image names including dimensions (e.g., 300x250)

 = 1.8.11.2 =